obanby/Kubernetes-cheatsheet/README.md

 `kubectl set image deployment <contianer name> <newimage>`
 example: `kubectl set image deployment kubia nodejs=luksa/kubia:v2`

+// To check what kubectl is doing in the background, set the verbose level to 6 or 9 depend how detailed you like `kubectl <any-command> --v 6`

 ## Editing a resource

 `kubectl edit`: Opens the object’s manifest in your default editor.
 After making changes, saving the file, and exiting the editor, the object is updated.